zxjsdp/NodeFinderC/README.md

 - `-i` means input_tree.nwk, which is a Newick format tree file;
 - `-c` means config_file.txt, please refer to **Configuaration File Syntax** part;
 - `-o` means output_tree.nwk, which will be the new generated output Newick format tree file.
+- `-h` will print help message then quit, whether other arguments were specified or not.

 Configuration File Syntax